m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

        action = rl.sample(**observations)

 #.
-Filling missing parameters - some of parameters required by the agent can be filled with known values or
+Filling missing parameters - some parameters required by the agent can be filled with known values or
    calculated based on a set of basic observations.
 For example, a ``sample`` method of the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter (Wi-Fi)>` requires transmission data rates for each MCS.
 These values can be found in the IEEE 802.11ax standard documentation.
 Below is a sample code that could be used to sample the next action from